Images for the news release “Sarah Angelina Acland re-discovered as one of the pioneers of colour photography”.

 Partial eclipse of the sun, April 1921

-Miss Acland’s photography was a manifestation of her wider artistic and scientific interests, the pursuit of which in a professional capacity was largely closed to her as a Victorian middle-class woman.
-As well as becoming a fellow of the Royal Photographic Society she was a fellow of the Society of Arts and of the Royal Meteorological Society.
+Miss Acland’s photography was a manifestation of her wider artistic and scientific interests, the professional pursuit of which was largely closed to her as a middle-class Victorian woman.
+As well as becoming a fellow of the Royal Photographic Society she held fellowships at the Society of Arts and Royal Meteorological Society.

 Image 13a & 13b